 - (1) This method is based on the number of surviving plants in designated sample areas. - (a) If the acreage must be put to other use before field appraisal is possible, direct the insured to leave representative samples of unharvested onions to determine production.
 Record appraisal results on the Plant Count Appraisal Worksheet. - (b) Visually survey the field or subfield in order to select at least the minimum required number of representative sample areas.
-Refer to Minimum Representative Sample Requirements in TABLE A. Sample areas should be 1/1000 acre unless the stand is thin or uneven, in which case use 1/100 acre. - (c) Count the viable live onion plants (capable of producing a harvestable onion) in each sample.
-Also include any plants damaged or destroyed by an UNINSURED cause of loss (explain such damage or destruction in the Remarks section of the Plant Count Appraisal Worksheet).
-Count obvious "doubles" as one plant. - (d) When the viability of live onion plants is in question, defer the appraisal and refer to the LAM for information on deferred appraisals. - (e) Convert surviving plant counts to hundredweight per acre, to tenths, by multiplying the average number of live plants per sample by the yield factor using the formula in subsection (2) below. - (2) Formula for Determining Yield Factor From Emergence to Maturity:
+Refer to Minimum Representative Sample Requirements in Exhibit 6.
+Sample areas should be 1/1000 acre unless the stand is thin or uneven, in which case use 1/100 acre. - (c) Count the viable live onion plants (capable of producing a harvestable onion) in each sample.
+Also include any plants damaged or destroyed by an uninsured cause of loss (explain such damage or destruction in the Remarks section of the Plant Count Appraisal Worksheet).
+Count obvious "doubles" as one plant. - (d) When the viability of live onion plants is in question, defer the appraisal and refer to the LAM for information on deferred appraisals. - (e) Convert surviving plant counts to Cwt. per acre, to tenths, by multiplying the average number of live plants per sample by the yield factor using the formula in (2) below. - (2) Formula for Determining Yield Factor from Emergence to Maturity:

-Yield Factor: APH yield X 1000 (1/1000 acre), or 100 (1/100 acre) ÷ Determined Original Stand Plant Population per acre (intended plant population before damage), rounded to three decimal places.
+Yield Factor: APH yield x 1000 (1/1000 acre), or 100 (1/100 acre) ÷ Determined Original Stand Plant Population per acre (intended plant population before damage), rounded to three decimal places.

-EXAMPLE:
+35 Appraisal Methods (Continued)

+B. Appraisal Before Maturity (Plant Count Method) (Continued)

-APH yield = 462.0 cwt. per acre.
+Example:APH yield = 462.0 cwt. per acre

-Determined original stand plant population per acre = 100,000.
+Determined original stand plant population per acre = 100,000

+For 1/1000 acre sample:

-$462.0 \times 1000 \div 100,000 = 4.620$ yield factor.
+462.0 x 1000 ÷ 100,000 = 4.620 yield factor

-For 1/100 acre samples (same APH yield and plant population).
+For 1/100 acre sample:

-$462.0 \times 100 \div 100,000 = 0.462$ yield factor.
+462.0 x 100 ÷ 100,000 = 0.462 yield factor

-See worksheet application of the above.
+See Appraisal Worksheet application of the above factor.

-C. APPRAISAL AFTER MATURITY (WEIGHT METHOD)
+C. Appraisal After Maturity (Weight Method)

-(1) This method is based on weighing the onions from 1/100 or 1/1000 of an acre, or determining the weight of bags, boxes or bins in the field, and converting to hundredweight per acre, rounded to tenths.
+- (1) This method is based on weighing the onions from 1/100 or 1/1000 of an acre, or determining the weight of bags, boxes or bins in the field, and converting to Cwt. per acre, rounded to tenths.
 Record appraisal results on the Onion Weight Method Appraisal Worksheet.
-Refer to the worksheet entry and completion information in section 8

-D for specific item number instructions for the information described below.
-Refer to TABLE A for minimum sample requirements and TABLE B for Length of Row Per Sample.
+Refer to the worksheet entry and completion information in Exhibit 4 for specific item number instructions for the information described below.
+Refer to Exhibit 6 for minimum sample requirements and Exhibit 7 for Length of Row Per Sample.
 Use 1/100 of an acre sample size if the stand is thin or uneven.
 Do not blend samples.
-There are three sampling methods: Hand Sampling, Bagged or Boxed Sampling, and Large Bin or Container Sampling.

-(2) Hand Sampling
+There are three sampling methods: Hand Sampling, Bagged or Boxed Sampling, and Large Bin or Container Sampling. - (2) Hand Sampling